 What does working remotely mean?

-What does working remotely mean?
-Working remotely is a phrased used to describe when an employee is not working in an office.
+What does it mean to work remotely?
+Working remotely is a phrase used to describe when an employee is not working in an office.
 It can refer to someone who works remotely all of the time, or it can refer to the current situation of an employee who is on a hybrid schedule.

 Remote-only